 A frame lock system ensures maximum safety when opening and closing the Squid knife, and friction grooves throughout the drop-point on the handle allow for an extremely sturdy grip no matter what kind of work you’re doing with the thing.
 On top of all this, Columbia River Knife and Tool also includes a free lifetime warranty to add some peace of mind to your purchase.

-The second Kershaw knife on our list is the 8750TTANBWShuffle II Folding Knife, and it’s considered by a lot of preppers to be the absolute best EDC knife under 100 dollars.
-The design of the 8750 is extremely eye-catching, and the glass-filled nylon handle is one of the nicest and best-feeling we’ve ever felt.
+Making its first and only appearance on our list, we have a QSP knife, and it’s considered by a lot of preppers to be the absolute best EDC knife under 100 dollars.
+The design of the QSP is extremely eye-catching, and the tough glass laminate handle is one of the nicest and best-feeling we’ve ever felt.

-The blade that’s present here is made out of steel, and it measures in at 2.25-inches on its own.
-The package as a whole is 4-inches when closed, and with the blade open, it comes in at 6.25-inches.
+The blade that’s present here is made out of steel, and it measures in at 3.8-inches on its own.
+The package as a whole is 5.3-inches when closed, and with the blade open, it comes in at about 8-inches.

 Another product that’s worth checking out is the Spyderco Tenacious Plain Edge Folding Knife.
 While this is an EDC Knife that’s great for under $100, it’s also seen by many preppers as one of the best EDC knife picks around — no matter what price you’re talking about.

 Spyderco makes the Tenacious out of only the best materials around, and it’s been tested relentlessly for the utmost quality and durability.
 The blade measures at 3.39-inches, and it works exceptionally well.
 It’s sharp, sturdy, and has yet to ever let us down even once.